 The easiest way to arrive Santiago de Compostela is by plane (airport code SCQ), with regular daily flights to Madrid and Barcelona, and other Spanish cities.
 Moreover, the airport is connected on a regular basis to many cities in Europe.
 The complete list of destinations can be obtained in the Airport webpage.
 There are two other airports in A Coruña (code LCG, ca. 70 km from Santiago) and Vigo (code VGO, ca. 100 km from Santiago), which may be an alternative too.
 In those cases, you must go to A Coruña or Vigo stations and take a train to Santiago (ca. 30 and 50 min, respectively).

 From the airport to the city centre, there are airport busses with a 30 min frequency (3€) or you can take a taxi (around 21€).
 The ride takes about 20 min.
-More detailed information can be found in the touristic information webpage.
+More detailed information can be found in the touristic information webpage and in the airport busses company webpage.

 How to arrive to the Faculty of Law (Facultade de Dereito)?